pjmaninang/Bike-Sales-SQL-Analysis-Project/README.md

   - Analyzing sales and profitability trends over time
   - Measuring overall profitability throughout the given sales data

+The original dataset can be found and downloaded [here](https://github.com/DataWithBaraa/sql-data-analytics-project)

 The project deliverable with all SQL query table outputs can be downloaded [here](https://github.com/pjmaninang/Bike-Sales-SQL-Analysis-Project/blob/main/Project%20Deliverable.xlsx)

 All the SQL code can be viewed and downloaded [here](https://github.com/pjmaninang/Bike-Sales-SQL-Analysis-Project/blob/main/BikeSales%20SQL%20Analysis.sql)